pinobatch/numism/docs/gb_coins.md

 Stage 4 is expected to focus on GBC differences.

-- GBC palette can be written and read back during vblank only on GBC
+- ROM can be read during OAM DMA from WRAM only on GBC
-- Whether disabling sprites in LCDC changes mode 3 duration
-- Writing anything to STAT during mode 3 outside LYC causes an immediate extra interrupt only on DMG (suggested by organharvester)

 Stage 5 shall focus on SGB.
 It can be hard to test because so much of the SGB is open-loop, passing no feedback to the Game Boy SoC.